 Scholarships and Grants

-We award over $3.5 million in merit scholarships and need-based grants annually.
+Merit scholarships and need-based grants are awarded annually.
 These awards do not require repayment.

 - Need-based grants are determined by the student’s EFC as reported on your FAFSA.
 Students must complete the FAFSA to be considered for a need-based grant.
 Students will be notified of any grants in their Financial Aid Award Letters.

-- Students will be awarded the same guaranteed amount of merit scholarship and need-based aid while enrolled as a full-time student for up to 5 years.
+- Students will be awarded the same guaranteed amount of merit scholarship and need-based aid while enrolled as a full-time student for up to 5 years provided the student remains enrolled full-time, resides on campus and meets the requirements of maintaining Satisfactory Academic Progress.
 A student’s institutional funding will be prorated should the student fall below full-time enrollment status.

 Work While You Learn